munaibalhelali/PuzzleGame_using_Qt/README.md

 ![hint](images/hint.png)

 ## Build and Run
 To build and run this game, Qt Creator is needed.
-The game was build using Qt5.
+The game was built using Qt5.